-James Mattis selected as Trump's secretary of defense
+Trump wants James Mattis for secretary of defense

 But he attracted controversy in 2005 when he said "it's fun to shoot some people" while addressing service members in San Diego.

-Mattis' selection, which was first reported by the Washington Post, could put him in position to temper both Flynn and Joseph Dunford, the chairman of the Joint Chiefs of Staff and an appointee of President Barack Obama -- whose generals Trump has said he distrusts.
+Mattis' selection could put him in position to temper both Flynn and Joseph Dunford, the chairman of the Joint Chiefs of Staff and an appointee of President Barack Obama -- whose generals Trump has said he distrusts.

 Mattis has already proven to have the President-elect's ear.
 After meeting at Trump's New Jersey golf club last month, Trump said Mattis gave him a new perspective on waterboarding, a torture tool he has pledged to reinstate.